Android Auto: Here’s everything you need to know about it!

 Any smartphone running Android 10 and above has Android Auto built-in.
 You don’t have to download any additional app — you can just plug and play.
 For smartphones running Android 9 and below, Android Auto is a separate app that needs to be installed via the Play Store.
 The way it works on devices above Android 10 isn’t different from the way it works on older Android versions.
 Even though the app is not pre-installed on older versions, the functionality remains the same.
 Note you need to be running Android 6.0 and above to be able to use it.

 However, it’s not just about your smartphone.
 In order to use Android Auto, it’s also important for your car or vehicle to have support for it.
 The best way to find out if your car has support for it is to either go through the user manual that came with your car or enquire with the dealership you got your car from.
 Even a simple Google search along the lines of “does (your car model) support Android Auto” can also confirm if your car is supported or not.
 Google even has a list of supported cars and stereos.
 If you have a fairly recent car, there’s a good chance it’s supported.
+If your existing system doesn’t support it, you can get an aftermarket Android Auto Head Unit for your car.

 What can I do if my Car isn’t compatible?